Skip to main content

 The parameters used in this script are as follows:

-- cpu: number of vCPU allocated to the machine initially
+• cpu : number of vCPUs allocated to the machine initially

-Other parameters can be applied to a virtual machine during its deployment.
-You can find all these parameters on the following page of the Terraform documentation
+Additional parameters can be applied to a virtual machine during its deployment.
+You can find all of these parameters on the following page of the Terraform documentation

 Once the .tf file is created and saved, run the following command to verify your code: